 How Do I Know It Was an Awakening?

-I don’t fucking know.
-Maybe once day we’ll see something in an fMRI or some other imaging technology – that is, if we can ever figure out what to look for.
+I have no idea.
+Maybe one day we’ll see something in an fMRI or some other imaging technology – that is, if we can ever figure out what to look for.
 My friend the neuroscientist Dave Vago thinks this could happen (paper here), as does the nondual cognitive neuroscientist Zoran Josipovic (paper here), although both are more interested in “enlightenment” as the product of long-term change vs some one-off peak experience.
 My unapologetically-reductive nerd teacher Shinzen Young is also excited about this possibility; he even wrote this post on how brain technology might “enlighten the world.”
 Others are more skeptical.

 Certainly the difference between dime-a-dozen Breakthrough experiences and sudden awakenings are not always clear, and anyway depends on your ideals about what any of this means in the first place.
 Within insight meditation, some teachers say that during a Breakthrough experience, however exciting and mind-expanding, the sense of “I-hood” persists.
 There is still a “you” there taking credit for the whole experience, trying to figure out how to start your own product line of self-realized action heroes.

 There is apparently no such distinction with many sudden awakening events.
 Here the sense of I-hood disappears entirely (or expands to include the object), and the practitioner experiences themselves as Reality.
 In some awakenings, the subject’s awareness actually disappears for a few moments – blip – a phenomenon known as a cessation.
 There is no experience here, for there is no experiencer.
 Which means the practitioner only knows a cessation happened after the fact.
 It’s like a tiny skip in the person’s sensory experience of reality, a breach in the continuity of consciousness.